JerimiahOfficial/Foundation-Limiter/README.md

 - PlayerFoundationLimiter.cs

 ### PlayerFoundationLimiter.cs
-limits the foundations per player
+Limits each player to a set amount of foundations they can place.

 ### BaseFoundationLimiter.cs
-limits the foundations per base
+Limits the foundations per base by checking how many foundaitons connected to a base.